 But no one could deny that something post-war in scale may be needed to save a precinct that has gone gangrenous.
 Almost 20% of Basildon’s central shops were shuttered even before Covid.
 Raquels, the once iconic nightclub where a young Depeche Mode honed their own glass-and-chrome vision of modernism, has been boarded up for 23 years, a monument to a vanished culture.
 Just beyond that tableau, in a block once filled by HMRC, London’s Haringey Council now barracks overspill tenants in office-conversion flats.
 Licks of paint are notable only by their absence.

 Soon, though, Basildon could become the first New Town palimpsest.
-The old vision razed, and in its stead, a fresh kind of Metroland, built in a new vernacular: of and plate glass, endless plazas to nowhere, indistinguishable from what has gone up in Canary Wharf in recent years, or Salford Quays, or what’s coming up the tracks at Barking Riverside.
+The old vision razed, and in its stead, a fresh kind of Metroland, built in a new vernacular: of biscuit brick and plate glass, endless plazas to nowhere, indistinguishable from what has gone up in Canary Wharf in recent years, or Salford Quays, or what’s coming up the tracks at Barking Riverside.

 What no one seems to know is whether they should celebrate: whether being New gives Basildon the power to start all over again.
-Or whether any settled community has the right to stay settled, for good or ill.
+Or whether any settled community has the right to simply stay settled, for good or ill.
 “The problem,” as 83-year-old local historian Vin Harrop puts it, “is that the sorts of people who could afford those flats are not the sorts of people who presently live here.”
 The new vision promises to shatter the white working-class tone of the place.
 Even though, in their own way, the incomers are as desperate to be housed as the original Blitzed-out cockneys.
 They would represent a new Precariat: those who can no longer afford the capital — first-homers, young families — but who still need to maintain a limbo existence just metres from the station, effectively on an umbilicus to London.
 Whether they interact with Basildon, what values they bring to the place, is almost moot: the design orients them entirely towards Fenchurch Street Station, and from there, the City.